ding05/gnn_cnn_ocean_temp_forecasting/README.md

-# Graph Neural Network and Convolutional Neural Network for Sea Temperature Anomaly Forecasting
+# Graph Neural Network and Convolutional Neural Network for Ocean Temperature Anomaly Forecasting

-The project is machine learning for seasonal sea temperature anomaly forecasts.
+The project is machine learning for seasonal ocean temperature anomaly forecasts.
 These notebooks are used in the exploratory stage.

 ## Datset